 Good management stewardship and husbandry of the octopus resource is the status quo

 The octopus resource remains a stable and productive driver of food and income for generations to come.

 Positively improved catch handling and fishery interactions with the supply chain are developed

 The fishery products are linked to more rewarding markets, ensuring that communities are given a fairer price for their catch

-The value of the product is maximized bringing more money into the community for much-needed amenities and more money into fishing families to drive a higher standard of life.
+The value of the product is maximized, bringing more money into the community for much-needed amenities and more income to fishing families to drive a higher standard of life.

-By January 2022 we the fishery has reached a score of 80 or above for each of the performance indicators measured in the pre-assessment
+By January 2022 we expect the fishery to have reached a score of 80 or above for each of the performance indicators measured in the pre-assessment

 FIP at a Glance